ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 .. todo::

-  Edit above summary so that downward shift to treatment-deleted birthweight is population-level rather than individual-level.
+  Edit above summary to account for iron-responsive vs. iron-non-responsive anemias in the Hb shift.

 Folic Acid Fortification
 ~~~~~~~~~~~~~~~~~~~~~~~~